CONFERENCE CALL: Globsec basks in Putin's humiliation

-It’s easy to poke fun at the annual jamboree of Globsec, the Bratislava-based security think-tank that regards itself as Central Europe’s equivalent to Western Europe’s Munich Security Conference.
+It’s easy to poke fun at the annual jamboree of Globsec, the Bratislava-based security think-tank that regards itself as Central Europe’s equivalent of Western Europe’s Munich Security Conference.

 This year’s Globsec Bratislava Forum – attended virtually by bne IntelliNews last week – was the first full-scale one since the outbreak of the pandemic and it was even bigger, brassier and more self-important than ever.
-There were three stages (one on a boat on the Danube), and a bevy of presidents, premiers and ministers, including European Commission President Ursula von der Leyen and Ukrainian President Volodomyr Zelinskiy (via a live feed), as well the usual roster of participants with an over representation of hawkish US think-tankers and arms company salesmen.
+There were three stages (one on a boat on the Danube), a bevy of presidents, premiers and ministers, including European Commission President Ursula von der Leyen and Ukrainian President Volodomyr Zelinskiy (via a live feed), as well the usual roster of participants with an over-representation of hawkish US think-tankers and arms company salesmen.
 Slick moderators were flown in from Western Europe or the US to lead all the sessions, even if their grasp of Central and Eastern Europe was sometimes shaky.

-Also as usual, left of centre delegates and Putin compromisers were thin on the ground and – for understandable reasons this time – again there were no representatives from Russia’s establishment.
+Also as usual, left-of-centre delegates and Putin compromisers were thin on the ground and – for understandable reasons this time – again there were no representatives from Russia’s establishment.

 Ukraine naturally dominated the conference, and Globsec excelled itself by bringing Ukrainian government representatives (usually by live feed) to take part in many of the sessions and plead for EU candidate status and more Western aid.
 However, there was very little discussion of the practical problems of using Western aid to reconstruct the country after the war, given the oligarchic rule and rampant corruption that have blighted Ukraine since independence.